levon003/levon003.github.io/_posts/2026-04-03-structuring-research-narratives.md

 The line between the societal problem and the technical problem is necessarily fuzzy.
 In general, you should start with a problem recognizable to any member of your audience and take argumentative steps toward a concrete technical problem specific to your discipline.

 The societal problem and technical problem together are your strongest motivations for conducting this research.
-There may be other motivations that you mention incidentally or while discussing how your research relates to prior work, but you should start by laying out your strongest argument first in the progression from societal problem to technical problem.
+There may be other motivations that you mention incidentally or while discussing how your research relates to prior work, but lead with your strongest argument and ensure that addressing the technical problem clearly addresses the societal problem.

 ### Technical solution